thomas-roos/aws-greengrass-lite/docs/SETUP.md

 # Setting up Greengrass Lite

 See the [build guide](INSTALL.md) to compile Greengrass Lite.
-You do not need to install it.
+If running locally, it is recommended to use the provided container.

 Greengrass Lite executables will be available under `bin` in the build directory.